saschavonpapenCB/fastapi-capella-conduit/README.md

 - [Stage 4: Infrastructure Automation with Terraform and Conduit Deployment to AWS](#stagefour)
 - [Summary](#summary)

+## Intrduction to RealWorld
+[RealWorld](https://realworld-docs.netlify.app/) is an open-source project that acts as a [Rosetta Stone](https://en.wikipedia.org/wiki/Rosetta_Stone) of web-framework implementations of an app named Conduit (click here for [demo](https://demo.realworld.io/#/)).
+Conduit is a clone of the blogging platform medium.com and is a simple yet robust web app that includes:
+- Querying and persisting data to a database
+- An authentication system
+- Session management
+- Full CRUD for resources
+- Relational features like following, liking and commenting.

+Conduit is divided into three subprojects: an API, a frontend, and a mobile app.
+This separation streamlines management and scaling, enabling teams to develop each part independently without overlapping.
+RealWorld supports this by offering [specs and testing resources](https://realworld-docs.netlify.app/docs/intro), allowing for Test-Driven Development (TDD) to ensure all components meet the required standards.

+The modular nature of Conduit allows for easy swapping of [different implementations](https://codebase.show/projects/realworld), regardless of the web framework used, providing developers the flexibility to experiment with various technologies while maintaining functionality.

+## Introduction to Capella
+[Capella](https://www.couchbase.com/products/capella/) is Couchbase's cloud database-as-a-service (DBaaS) offering.
+It combines the flexibility and performance of Couchbase’s NoSQL database with the ease of a fully managed cloud service.
+Capella simplifies database management by automating tasks such as scaling, backups, and maintenance, allowing developers to focus on building and optimizing their applications.
+With Capella, Conduit benefits from high performance and scalability, supporting its features and operations effortlessly.

+## Project Outline
+This project was developed over four stages:

+### Stage 1: Developing Conduit API with FastAPI and Capella
+In Stage 1, a functional REST API for Conduit was developed using the Python web framework [FastAPI](https://fastapi.tiangolo.com/) and Capella.
+The API was built adhering to TDD principles within a development environment.
+A Continuous Integration (CI) pipeline was set up using GitHub Actions and run locally with [Act](https://github.com/nektos/act) to test the API against various testing suites, primarily focusing on RealWorld's backend specifications from a [Postman collection](https://github.com/gothinkster/realworld/tree/main/api).

+### Stage 2: Integrating Frontend for Full-Stack Conduit with Cypress E2E Testing Suite
+Stage 2 involved selecting an existing Conduit frontend from the [open-source codebase](https://codebase.show/projects/realworld) and integrating it with the API in the development environment.
+This integration resulted in a functional full-stack application.
+An end-to-end (E2E) testing suite was then built using [Cypress](https://www.cypress.io/) and incorporated into the now expanded CI pipeline.

+### Stage 3: Containerizing Conduit with Docker
+In Stage 3, the API, frontend, and testing suite were containerized using [Docker](https://www.docker.com/).
+These containers were then orchestrated within a [Docker Compose](https://www.docker.com/) setup.
+This smaller stage is in preparation for stage 4.

+### Stage 4: Infrastructure Automation with Terraform and Conduit Deployment to AWS
+Stage 4 automates infrastructure setup and deployment of the Conduit application to AWS, establishing Staging and Production environments with two new locally-run workflows:
+- The Continuous Deployment (CD) pipeline for automatic updates.
+- The Teardown (TD) pipeline for efficient resource cleanup.
+The Staging environment serves as a deployment testing ground, using the CD pipeline to deploy the application and run CI tests.
+Once validated, the Production environment follows the same process to deploy the application for end users.
+The CD pipeline, using [Terraform](https://www.terraform.io/) and [Couchbase Shell](https://couchbase.sh/), provisions necessary AWS and Capella resources.
+Docker builds, tags, and pushes Conduit images to [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/), which [Amazon Elastic Container Service (ECS)](https://aws.amazon.com/ecs/) then pulls to update running containers, keeping deployments current.
+Finally, the TD pipeline dismantles infrastructure when deployments are ended, deprovisioning AWS and Capella resources efficiently.

 ## Prerequisites

 To run this prebuilt project, you will need: